-India has emerged as the best place for women entrepreneurs to start a business with high level of optimism on various factors that are important to judge business growth, according to a study by PC maker, Dell.
+India has emerged as the best place for women entrepreneurs to set up a business with a high level of optimism on various factors that are important to judge business growth, according to a study by PC maker, Dell.

-Dell Women’s Global Entrepreneurship Study conducted among 450 women entrepreneurs across India, the US and the UK, by research firm Penn Schoen Berland, found that Indian women entrepreneurs are more confident of their business growth, as compared to counterparts in the US and the UK.
+The Dell Women’s Global Entrepreneurship Study found that Indian women entrepreneurs are more confident of their business growth, as compared to counterparts in the US and the UK.
 So, how do you start a business?

 First things, first.
 Decide what your business would be about.
 Are you manufacturing products, providing services or will you be a re-seller?
 Do you want to be a distributor or would you be hiring staff to create the products?

 You need to understand that there are various forms of business entities in India and yours will fall under one of them.
 The types are: